yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/gcp.md

 - Click **ADD KEY** and select **Create new key**.

 - In the **Create private key** dialog, select **JSON** as the key type, and then click **Create** to download a service account key file.
-Note that after you download the key, you need to store this file, as you cannot download it again and this key is required for configuring the Yugabyte Platform UI.
+Note that after you download the key, you need to store this file, as you cannot download it again and this key is required for configuring the YugabyteDB Anywhere UI.

   For additional information, see [Creating and managing service account keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) in the GCP documentation.